Zeeeepa/xyops/docs/tags.md

 ## Tag-Driven Actions

 Actions can be conditioned on the presence of a tag at job completion.
 When the job completes and contains that tag, the action runs.
-This allows targeted routing such as “if production then page on-call; if dev then just log.”
+This allows targeted routing such as "if production then page on-call; if dev then just log."

 - **Timing**: Fires only on job completion.
 - **Retry behavior**: Completion actions (including tag-based) run only when a job is not retried.